MyDataShare/access-gateway/README.md

 ## Deployment

-However, in order to utilize an AGW with an operator backend (i.e. MDS), the operator administrator (i.e. using the admin-scope) is needed to perform the following tasks:
+However, in order to utilize an AGW with an operator backend (i.e. MyDataShare), the operator administrator (i.e. using the admin-scope) is needed to perform the following tasks:

 - Create the AGW client in the identity provider.
 - Create the client_id object.